SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 - d:\nssm

 FOLDERS BRIEFLY EXPLAINED:
-- d:\backups:  primary backup folder
+- `d:\backups` -  primary backup folder
-- d:\empyrion: base game folder
+- `d:\empyrion` - base game folder
-- d:\esm: location for esm and most related scripts
+- `d:\esm` - location for esm and most related scripts
-- d:\installers: place all installers here after use, keeping only the latest version that is in use or any new versions yet to be installed
+- `d:\installers` - place all installers here after use, keeping only the latest version that is in use or any new versions yet to be installed
-- d:\OSFMount: installed location of OSFMount
+- `d:\OSFMount` - installed location of OSFMount
-- d:\PeaZip: installed location of PeaZip
+- `d:\PeaZip` - installed location of PeaZip
-- d:\steamcmd: installed location of steamcmd
+- `d:\steamcmd` - installed location of steamcmd
-- d:\nssm: installed location for the Non-Sucking Service Manager (NSSM)
+- `d:\nssm` - installed location for the Non-Sucking Service Manager (NSSM)

 #### 1.1 - Configure CMD